Volumetrics-io/documentation/source/events/interaction-events.md

 - `worldPosition`: a THREE.js Vector3 of the hover world position
 - `position`: a THREE.js Vector3 of the local hover position

+## `hovermove`

+Emitted continuously while a finger is on an element.

+Origin: the target element

+Detail:

+- `worldPosition`: a THREE.js Vector3 of the hover world position
+- `position`: a THREE.js Vector3 of the local hover position
+- `delta`: a THREE.js Vector3 of the delta between the the current local position and the last

 ## `hoverend`

 Triggered when the cursor or the users' finger stops hovering over an entity.